Have you thought about making a ChatGPT acceptable use policy yet?

 Intellectual Property

 Who owns the copyright on an AI-generated piece of art or content?
-The jury is still out (literally), and until these legal challenges are settled, there’s no guarantee you’ll own the work you make with open AI.
+While the number of AI-centered lawsuits is growing, the jury is still out (literally) while they make their way through the course.
+Until these legal challenges are settled, there’s no guarantee you’ll own the work you make with open AI.
 It’s also a risk to your own IP to have your works put in as prompts.

 Data Governance